webiny/docs.webiny.com/docs/webiny-apps/admin/development/menus.md

     }
   }
 ```
+> If you are not already familiar with how plugins work, we recommend you take a look at the [Plugins Crash Course](/docs/developer-tutorials/plugins-crash-course).

 The key property of the plugin is the `render` property, which represents a function that returns one or more React components which will render the menu.